Using the right amount of rub on your brisket is key.

 How Much Rub Should Be Used For Brisket?

-If the spices stick to the brisket without falling onto the workstation, the meat should have enough rub on it.
+The general guideline is 1 tablespoon of rub for every pound of brisket.
+If the spices stick to the brisket without falling onto the workstation, the meat should have enough rub.

-Looking for a Low Sodium Rub?
+Are you looking for a Sodium Rub?

 Looking to reduce the salt in your rub?